 Our MIRC closure phase measurements also appear to rule out a new close companion.
-Following the method used by Kraus et al. (2008), we estimated the detection threshold for a close companion as a function of separation.
-Briefly, this method involves Monte Carlo simulations of data sets with the same (u, v)-sampling and error properties of our MIRC observations and finding the best-fitting contrast ratio within a large grid of positions and separations.
-The 99.9 per cent upper limit to companion brightness within a series of annuli was determined as the contrast ratio for which 99.9 per cent of simulations had no companion brighter than this limit anywhere within the annulus.
-We find that a potential close companion with a separation between 10 and 20 mas (~0.2-0.4 au) must be at least 4.68 mag fainter in H band than θ Cyg to escape detection in our observations.
-For separations between 20 and 40 mas (~0.4-0.7 au), the companion must be at least 3.44 mag fainter.
+Following the method used by Kraus et al. (2008) we estimated the detection threshold for a close companion as a function of separation.
+Briefly, this method involves Monte Carlo simulations of data sets with the same (u, v)-sampling and error properties of our MIRC observations and finding the best-fit contrast ratio within a large grid of positions and separations.
+The 99.9% upper limit to companion brightness within a series of annuli was determined as the contrast ratio for which 99.9% of simulations had no companion brighter than this limit anywhere within the annulus.
+We find that a potential close companion with a separation between 10-20 mas (~0.2-0.4 AU) must be at least 4.68 mag fainter in H-band than θ Cyg to escape detection in our observations.
+For separations between 20-40 mas (~0.4-0.7 AU), the companion must be at least 3.44 mag fainter.